tinusaur/guides/docs/tinusaur-board-2-assembling/List-of-components.md

 2. Socket, DIP-8

-A socket is the placeholder for the microcontroller (MCU) that connects it to the board.
+A socket is a placeholder for the microcontroller (MCU) that connects it to the board.
 Because an MCU is sensitive to heat and could be damaged during smoldering, the socket makes it easy to plug the MCU in and out.
 DIP stands for "Dual Inline Package", which is an integrated circuit package with two rows of pins.
 8 is the number of the pins.

 <!--image: a photo of the socket-->